 Many people saw prostitution as a social evil, and lobbied for legislation to control women doing this work.
 Under the Contagious Diseases Act 1869, any girl or woman ‘deemed to be a prostitute’ had to submit to compulsory medical examination.
 If she had a venereal disease, she could be legally detained.
 While this legislation was not uniformly enforced, it was increasingly criticised by women's groups for its focus on sex workers rather than their clients.

 Mary Ann Greaves did not operate quietly behind closed doors.
 An immigrant from Leicestershire, she worked as a prostitute.
-She was a rowdy, disruptive presence on Christchurch streets for over 25 years and was constantly arrested for vagrancy, drunkenness, soliciting and larceny.
+She was a rowdy, disruptive presence on Christchurch streets for over 25 years and was frequently arrested for vagrancy, drunkenness, larceny and (after 1884) soliciting.
 In 1876 Greaves was charged under the Contagious Diseases Act for not attending a medical examination, and sent to the Contagious Diseases Reformatory.
 She served several other prison sentences before embracing a quieter life in Sydenham.
 Greaves was still listed on a register of brothels in 1893, when she was in her late 50s.

 By the late 19th century prostitution was tolerated as long as it was not visible.
-Those who brazenly advertised their wares on street corners were not tolerated.
+Those who brazenly advertised their wares on street corners were likely to be arrested.
 Sex workers operating quietly behind closed doors attracted little attention, as did their clients.

 Public anxieties about sex work intensified during the First World War as reports circulated about soldiers’ use of prostitutes.
 Health campaigner Ettie Rout became famous for her efforts to combat the incidence of venereal disease among Kiwi soldiers abroad.
-During the Second World War concerns were expressed about the risks to New Zealand women from contact with American servicemen in New Zealand for 'rest and recreation'.
+During the Second World War concerns were expressed about the risks to New Zealand women from contact with American servicemen based in New Zealand.

 Flora MacKenzie, who ran a sex business in Auckland for over 30 years, did not like the words ‘brothel’ or ‘prostitution’.
 She once said: ‘Isn’t every woman a prostitute?
 Married men pay their wives, don’t they?’1 MacKenzie described her business as ‘sex therapy’.
 Her clients included politicians and businessmen.
 Many teachers, nurses and office staff worked for her on a part-time basis.